coolbot100s/Modded_MC_Programing/README.md

 This mod is meant purely for Logistics, you won't be able to do anything fancy with it, but it makes many, many everyday tasks of modded MC leagues simpler, and more efficient.

 #### Difficulty
-SFM is without a doubt the easiest mod to get into, if you have no programming experience or interest in coding but want to upgrade your factories and logistics systems this is the mod you should pick, it's custom scripting language is easy to read and learn and the in game editor is great.
+SFM is without a doubt the easiest mod to get into, if you have no programming experience or interest in coding but want to upgrade your factories and logistics systems this is the mod you should pick, it's custom scripting language is easy to read, and easy learn and the in-game editor is great.